Defense attorney: All Daunte Wright had to do was surrender

 Her camera recorded her saying ”(expletive) I just shot him” and “I grabbed the wrong (expletive) gun.”
 After his car rolled away, it shows Potter sink to the curb and sit down, further exclaiming “Oh my God.”
 Defense attorneys argued in pretrial filings that her immediate reaction bolsters their argument that the shooting was a tragic accident.

+He said this was standard police work and that Potter made an error.

+“We are in a human business.
+Police officers are human beings.
+And that’s what occurred," Engh said.

-But defense attorneys also have asserted that Potter was within her rights to use deadly force if she had consciously chosen to do so because Wright’s actions endangered other officers at the scene.
+But defense attorneys also have asserted that Potter was within her rights to use deadly force if she had consciously chosen to do so because Wright’s actions endangered other officers.

-“She believed the use of a Taser was appropriate when she saw Mr. Wright’s abject denial of his lawful arrest coupled with his attempted flight,” defense attorney Paul Engh wrote in a pretrial filing seeking to dismiss one of the charges.
-“She could have shot him.”

 Officers can choose to position their Tasers in their duty belts so they can either draw it from across their body with their dominant hand or draw it with their nondominant hand.
 Potter had hers positioned in a “straight draw” position, so she would draw it with her left hand.